 Because the cost of short codes factor in the carriers themselves, they see mobile marketing as an important revenue stream.
 Thus if a campaign is successful a close relationship can be built between the two parties, resulting in added features and other perks.
 The better a campaign does, the better the carrier does, and the more willing they will be to help a campaign along.

 Short codes do not have the ability to double as a standard phone number, so they do not make or receive phone calls.
+International limitations:

 Short codes tend to only be available for use in their country of origin unless specifically approved, making them impractical for those with global campaigns.
 Further more each individual carrier must vet and approve campaigns before going live.